nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 1a1-1a3 are repeated until the data entered are valid.
   * Use case resumes from step 2.

 * 1b.
-User enters an existing name.
+User enters an existing Telegram handle.
   * 1b1.
-CohortConnect prompts that name is already taken.
+CohortConnect prompts that person already exists.
   * 1b2.
 CohortConnect requests for correct format.
   * 1b3.
 User enters new data.
   * Steps 1b1-1b3 are repeated until the data entered are valid.
+  * Use case resumes from step 2.

+* 1c.
+User enters an existing GitHub username.
+  * 1c1.
+CohortConnect prompts that person already exists.
+  * 1c2.
+CohortConnect requests for correct format.
+  * 1c3.
+User enters new data.
+  * Steps 1c1-1c3 are repeated until the data entered are valid.
+  * Use case resumes from step 2.

+* 1d.
+The input command is missing compulsory fields.
+  * 1d1.
+CohortConnect shows an error message.
+  * 1d2.
+CohortConnect requests for compulsory fields.
+  * 1d3.
+User enters new data.
+  * 1d1-1d3 are repeated until the data entered are valid.
   * Use case resumes from step 2.

 **Use Case 3: Edit user**